Frequently Asked Questions

 How can I play on an ECJVC team?

 Every player earns their spot on a team through a tryout process.
-ECJVC typically holds tryouts for the upcoming season in the October or November of the preceding year.
-Keep an eye on our events calendar for an updated tryout schedule.
+ECJVC typically holds tryouts for the upcoming season in August for High School athletes and October for Middle School.
+Keep an eye on our website for an updated tryout schedule.
 Please have your completed registration and fee paid online before your specific tryout time.
-Registration opens October 1st.
+Registration opens July 1st and September 1st respectively.

 Can someone who has never been on a volleyball team tryout?

 Yes.
-In fact, many of the younger age group players have never played competitive volleyball before.
+In fact, some of our younger age group players have never played competitive volleyball before.
 Everyone must start somewhere, and we pride ourselves in the ability to help a player develop their volleyball skills.
+We encourage athletes to participate in our clinics, rec leagues, and private lessons.
 Some of the things looked at in evaluating players are aggressiveness, athleticism, quickness, positive attitude, and determination.
 We are confident that through guidance, training, and lots of practice we can develop promising athletes into great volleyball players.

 Tryout Dates and Times

 Tryouts are held at Martin Gym 2 in Greenville, NC.
 Players should be dressed to play, and have registered and paid their tryout fee online.
-This fee is non-refundable as is used to cover the cost of preparing the gym for the tryouts and administrative costs.
-Please keep a close watch on our events calendar for an updated tryout schedule.
+This fee is non-refundable as it is used to cover the cost of preparing the gym for the tryouts and administrative costs.
+Please keep a close watch on our website for an updated tryout schedule.

 How are teams selected?